 By KBB.com Editors

-If you enjoy combining maximum performance – especially when equipped with Infiniti's 5.0-liter V8 – with a modicum of utility, the FX Infiniti delivers fully on that promise, and does so at a price point below its Euro competition.
+If you enjoy combining striking style and serious performance with a modicum of utility, the FX Infiniti delivers on that promise, and does so at a price well below its German competition.

-Those seeking a reasonable balance of "sport" and "utility" may be disappointed in the 2012 Infiniti FX, as its utility is compromised in favor of sporting attributes and in-your-face design tend to overwhelm the utility portion of that blend.
-That said, it provides more versatility than Infiniti's G37 while occupying a much smaller footprint than the large Infiniti QX56.
+Those seeking a reasonable balance of "sport" and "utility" may be disappointed in the 2013 Infiniti FX, as its utility is compromised in favor of sporting attributes and strong design.

-Befitting both the category and Infiniti's pack-it-with-value mantra, both the FX35 and the FX50 benefit from a wide array of standard features.
-On the outside it includes High Intensity Discharge (HID) xenon headlights, a power moonroof, power rear liftgate, rear privacy glass and dual exhaust.
-Inside there's even more, beginning with dual-zone automatic temperature control, rear-seat heating and cooling vents, leather-appointed seating, 10-way power driver's seat, 8-way power passenger's seat, black lacquer interior trim and leather-wrapped steering wheel and shift knob.
-The FX50 moves the needle a few notches higher, with quilted-leather upholstery, advanced climate control, tonneau cover and entry/exit assist for driver's seat and steering wheel.
+Befitting the category and Infiniti's pack-it-with-value mantra, both the FX37 and the FX50 benefit from a wide array of standard features.
+This includes High Intensity Discharge (HID) xenon headlights, a power moonroof, power rear liftgate and privacy glass.
+Inside there's even more, beginning with dual-zone automatic temperature control, rear-seat heating and cooling vents, leather-appointed seating, 10-way-power driver's seat, 8-way-power passenger's seat, black lacquer interior trim and leather-wrapped steering wheel and shift knob.
+The FX50 moves up a few notches with quilted-leather upholstery, advanced climate control and entry/exit assist on the driver's seat and steering wheel.

-First and foremost – in our view – is the availability of all-wheel drive on what was designed as a rear-wheel drive (RWD) platform, giving you all-season capability with AWD and a performance orientation on dry roads.
-When fitted with all-wheel drive, the FX35 still has only a little over half of its weight on the front wheels, in stark contrast with many crossovers suffering from a 60/40 front/rear imbalance.
-Most options are bundled into packages.
+Most FX options are bundled into packages.
 The Premium Package includes navigation, XM NavTraffic and NavWeather, 8-inch WVGA color touch-screen display and Streaming Audio via Bluetooth.
-The Deluxe Touring Package (FX35 only) builds on all that's inside with 20-inch alloy wheels, maple interior accents, climate-controlled front seats and quilted leather-appointed seating.
+The Deluxe Touring Package (FX37 only) has 20-inch alloy wheels, maple interior accents, climate-controlled front seats and quilted leather-appointed seating.
 The Technology Package includes Intelligent Cruise Control, Intelligent Brake Assist, Lane Departure Warning and Distance Control Assist.
-The Sport Package ups the ante for 2012 Infiniti FX50 drivers wanting to take on BMW X6 drivers, with Continuous Damping Control, Rear Active Steer and various sporting upgrades.
+The Sport Package ups the ante for FX50 drivers with Continuous Damping Control, Rear Active Steer and other sporting upgrades.

 For 2013, the FX's V6 engine grows from 3.5 liters to 3.7, and benefits from Variable Valve Event and Lift (VVEL) technology to optimize power, efficiency and emissions.
 With 325 horsepower, it's all the FX really needs.
-Status and speed will lure many to the more expensive 5.0-liter V8, which employs Infiniti's Variable Valve Event and Lift (VVEL) technology to maximize fuel economy and performance.
-Rated at 390 horsepower, the V8 provides a big increase in power over the V6 without much difference in fuel economy.
+Status and speed will lure many to the more expensive 5.0-liter V8.
+Rated at 390 horsepower, the V8 provides a significant increase in power over the V6 without a huge penalty in fuel economy.
 Both engines are connected to a 7-speed automatic transmission with both manual-shift mode and Adaptive Shift Control.
 The FX37 is available as a rear-driver (RWD) or with all-wheel drive (AWD); the FX50 is AWD only.

 390 horsepower @ 6,500 rpm